etorres-revature/Work_Day_Scheduler/README.md

 > The key is in not spending time, but in investing it - Stephen R. Covey*

-Finally, timeblocks are color coded.
+Finally, time blocks are color coded.

 * Morning hours have been assigned a background of ![#2f4f4f](https://placehold.it/18/2f4f4f?text=+)DARK SLATE GRAY![#2f4f4f](https://placehold.it/18/2f4f4f?text=+)